akoreman/Forward-Render-Pipeline/readme.md

   - Casted shadows using shadow maps
     - Support for cascaded shadow maps
     - Support for varying shadow maps sizes
+  - Support for soft shadows using percentage closer filtering

  To do:
  - Support for spot lights + shadows